-Neighbourhood Guide: Where To Eat, Drink And Shop In Tin Hau
+Neighbourhood Guide: What To Eat, Drink And Do In Tin Hau

 AnOther Place, 5/F, Block C, Sea View Estate, 2-8 Watson Road, Tin Hau, Hong Kong, +852 2979 0064; anotherplace.com.hk

-Hong Kong style BBQ meats are an art—and while many have attempted, few have been able to take this street food staple to the next level without butchering it entirely (apologies for the pun).
-For the longest time, options were limited to your neighbourhood "siu mei" dealer or dishing out serious cash at a high end Cantonese restaurant.
+Hong Kong style BBQ meats are an art—and while many have attempted, few have succeeded in taking this Hong Kong staple into modern times without butchering it entirely (apologies for the pun).
+Options were limited to your neighbourhood "siu mei" dealer or dishing out serious cash at a high end Cantonese restaurant.
 That is, until Chop Chop came along.

-Chop Chop serves traditional style Hong Kong roasted meats done exceptionally well, and in a lively, modern setting.
-You'll find all the familiar favourites, from cha siu to crispy pork belly, soy sauce chicken and roasted goose.
-Enjoy with a glass of wine or an ice cold Hitachino Nest beer.
+Chop Chop serves traditional Hong Kong roasted meats done exceptionally well, and in a lively, modern setting.
+You'll find all the familiar favourites, from cha siu to crispy pork belly, soya sauce chicken and roasted goose.
+Best enjoyed with an ice cold Hitachino Nest beer.

 Chop Chop, Shop 3, G/F, 18 Wang On Road, North Point, Hong Kong, +852 3618 7718; chopchophongkong.com